todogroup/osposurvey/2020/questions.md

 * AGPL
 * No preference
 * Other (please specify)
 >LH,4/13/20  - In 2020, changed No license to No preference and made this question required.
+Make this question required.

 40. Does your company allow open source contributions in their spare time?
 * I am free to contribute without permission